 For information on coaching courses see the separate Coaching Accreditation page that explains the Australian coaching pathway and specific orienteering coaching course options.

-To compliment the skills learn’t in coaching courses, on this page, we have pulled together some ideas and links to resources that are useful for orienteering coaches.
-Our top suggestions are listed below:
+To compliment the skills learned in coaching courses, on this page, we have pulled together some ideas and links to resources that are useful for orienteering coaches.

 Talk to other coaches

 Coaches are encouraged to seek a mentor and to share their coaching challenges with other experienced coaches.
 Active Level 1 and above coaches are encouraged to join the Orienteering Australia Coaching Group on FaceBook.
 This is a forum where coaches can share ideas and support each other.